RobGaughan/Infrastructure-For-AD-Azure/README.md

 ### Disable firewall on Domain-Controller-1

 For lab purposes we will be disabling the firewall on Domain-Controller-1 for the DNS settings to take hold a bit easier
-***Keep in mind this is for lab purposes only and done for brevity purposes this should not be done on a live enterprise enviroment***
+***Keep in mind this is for lab purposes only and done for brevity this should not be done on a live enterprise enviroment***

 #### Connect to Domain-Controller-1
 Virtual Machines > Domain-Controller-1 > Networking > Network settings